jithinsisaac/portfolio-hugo-ijs/content/skills.md

 +++
-title = "Skillset: Learned & Ever learning!" slug = "skills"
+slug = "skills"
 +++

+# Skillsets, learned & ever learning!

 ```
 Embedded Systems & Internet of Things
 ```
-> - There's no greater satisfaction for me than to see an embedded PCB board designed inhouse after multiple prototyping iterations.
+> - There's no greater satisfaction for me than to see a final fabricated embedded PCB board designed inhouse, after multiple prototyping iterations.
-> - The green solder mask with your custom silkscreen hides layers of efforts & hardwork gone through to get it ready.
+> - The green solder mask with your custom silkscreen hides layers of efforts & hardwork undertaken to achieve the final result
 > - The globalisation of technology & the open source adoption at the software & hardware level has truly revolutionaized the way we learn & teach electronics!

 __Microcontrollers__